knpuniversity/symfony/knpu/extra-form-theming/rendering-fields-manually.md

 That's me being careless: the sub-field is called `year`, not `years`.
 Refresh again.

 It works!
-It's not styled because we've taken complete control or rendering it.
+It's not styled because we've taken complete control of rendering it.
 But you *can* see the errors, and the options look correct.
 Cool!

 ## Marking Fields as Rendered